xkjyeah/sgqr-data-url-spec/README.md

 Data contained in the notification can contain payment destination data, such as recipient, amount, and descriptions.

+#### 3.3 Sample project

 This respository contains an example iPhone project, created with much help from ChatGPT and Gemini.

+The iPhone project has two apps:
+* "Aspen" banking app
+* "Birch" banking app

+Both these apps support the SGQR Sharing Specification.
+With this, the end-user is **always prompted to choose a supported banking app**.
+Therefore, there will be no arbitrary preference for one app over another.
+This is the advantage of the Sharing Specification over other possible implementations like custom URL schemes or custom file types.

 <script>